Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 \begin{conj}[Bounded Negativity Conjecture] For any given smooth complex projective surface $X$, there exists a number $B_X\geq0$ which depends only on $X$ such that for any reduced curve $C$ on $X$, the self-intersection number $C^2$ is bounded below by $-B_X$, i.e., $C^2\geq-B_X$. \end{conj}

 The origins of this conjecture are unclear, but it can at least be traced back to the Italian mathematician Federigo Enriques (1871-1946), and it has been an open problem for one hundred years.
-For a more comprehensive overview, we refer to \cite[p.1878]{BauHarKnuKueMueRouSze1307}.
+For a more comprehensive overview of the history, we refer to \cite[p.1878]{BauHarKnuKueMueRouSze1307}.

 An alternative formulation of the Bounded Negativity Conjecture is as follows.

 \begin{conj}[Bounded Negativity Conjecture for integral curves] For any given smooth complex projective surface $X$, there exists a number $b_X\geq0$ which depends only on $X$ such that for any reduced and irreducible curve $C$ on $X$, the self-intersection number $C^2$ is bounded below by $-b_X$, i.e., $C^2\geq-b_X$. \end{conj} Indeed, as proven in \cite[Prop.5.1, p.1891]{BauHarKnuKueMueRouSze1307}, we can take the number $B_X$ in Conjecture \ref{BNC1} as $B_X=\left(\rho(X)-1\right)b_X$, where $\rho(X)$ is the Picard number of $X$.
 We will refer to $b_X$ as the \textit{negativity bound} for $X$.